kaven276/noradle/doc/deployment.md

 ## Install PSP.WEB engine schema objects and demo schema objects.

-  Change working directory into oracle, use sqlplus to login into the target oracle database as sysdba, then execute install.sql script file.
+  Change working directory into oracle subdir of this project, use sqlplus to login into the target oracle database as sysdba, then execute install.sql script file.
 Example like this:

 	sqlplus "sys/password@targetdb as sysdba"
 	SQL> @install